stefanstaniAIM/IPPR2016/README.md

 This is a modelling and execution platform for S-BPM processes, based on microservices powered by Spring Boot.
 The modelling platform is based on Angular 1, the frontend for the execution platform, however, is based on Angular 2.
 Basically, the platform consists of the following modules:
+ - **ServiceDiscovery:** Automatic detection of devices and services.
+ - **ConfigurationService:** Central repository for configuration files.
  - **ProcessModelStorage:** This is the process repository.
  - **ProcessEngine:** Responsible for the execution of processes, based on Akka.
  - **Gateway:** Authentication and authorization service and handles the requests of the process execution frontend (GUI).
  - **Persistence:** Hibernate mapping of the database tables.
+ - **ExternalCommunicator:** For the support of external projects.
  - **GUI-Dev:** Development project for the Angular 2 execution platform frontend (With some dev tools, with node server backend).
  - **GUI:** Production project for the Angular 2 execution platform frontend (minified, uglified, with Spring Boot backend).
  - **ModellingPlatform-Dev:** Development project for the Angular 1 modelling platform frontend (with node server backend).